Brian393/aquifer/README.md

 ## DEPLOYMENT

---Download the data folder <a href="https://www.dropbox.com/scl/fi/5rhcmsp4897aotyj5ygzk/data.zip?rlkey=wgpsoyyefj6y0cvty1x1llmxd&st=gtfwweae&dl=0">here</a>.
+--Download the data folder <a href="https://www.dropbox.com/scl/fi/5rhcmsp4897aotyj5ygzk/data.zip?rlkey=wgpsoyyefj6y0cvty1x1llmxd&st=gtfwweae&dl=0" target="_blank">here</a>.

---Assemble data folder with app.R and R/ folder.
-View with R Studio or see the current state online:
+--Unzip the data folder and put it together with app.R and R/ folder.

+--View with R Studio, or place the entire folder in a shiny-server folder.

+--See the current state of the project online:

 <a href="https://hidinginplainssight.org" target="_blank">https://hidinginplainssight.org</a>